Karma to the Rescue

 Imagine playing a video game, then playing the same game over again as the “bad guy.”
 Who is the bad guy now?
 Karma describes this role reversal.
 To borrow a phrase, karma’s a switch.
 Of course, these two perspectives don’t happen sequentially but rather, simultaneously.
 That’s where karma can get confusing.
 Still, it’s not hard to explain.

-Let’s say you go into a house of cards, gun drawn, looking for a killer.
-The cards are all mirrors.
+Let’s say you go into a house of mirrors, gun drawn, looking for a killer.
 You shoot at anything that moves.
 Pretty soon the house comes crashing down.
 What if we are all just mirrors, all parts of the same body?

 Karma says that if I shoot someone, I will experience being shot: as the other person.
 If I give you a present, I experience receiving the gift: as you.
 This is what it means to say that you experience the effects of your actions in “another lifetime.”
 Like I said, that other lifetime is not subsequent, it’s simultaneous.
 Both lives are part of one Being’s experience, the one universe we call “God.”